Dongfang1021/SingleCell/README.md

 Similarly, the bottom right plot shows the effect of decreased sequencing depth on Median Genes per Cell, which is a way of measuring data yield as a function of depth.
 The far right point is the full sequencing depth obtained in this run.

-Various tables based on `cellranger count` result were g
+Various tables based on `cellranger count` result were generated using python scripts.
+These tables combined all the QC and alignment result together.

 ##### Initial quality control
 ```python